Stena Vinga: Bornholmstrafikken/BornholmerFærgen

-Stena Vinga entered service with Bornholmstrafikken in 2005 as Hammerodde.
-She operated routes linking Koge, Ronne and Ystad, also completing some services between Ronne and Sassnitz.
-After this, in 2010 she was refit and rebuilt at STX Europe, Helsinki adding an additional freight deck aft of her superstructure.
-As well as a 5m long ducktail sponson and new rudders and propellers.
-She was sold to Stena Line in 2017, before starting operations in September 2018.
+The Hammerodde entered service with Bornholmstrafikken in 2005.
+She operated routes linking Køge, Rønne and Ystad, also completing some services between Rønne and Sassnitz.
+After this, in 2010 she was refit and rebuilt at STX Europe, Helsinki adding an additional freight deck aft of her superstructure, as well as a 5m long ducktail sponson, new rudders and propellers.

 Stena Line

-In 2017, the vessel was sold to Stena RoRo and chartered to Danske Færger until Autumn 2018 where she entered service with Stena Line and was renamed MV Stena Vinga.
-She first connected Gothenburg to Frederikshavn, Travemünde and Liepāja, Gdynia and Karlskrona.
+In 2017, the Hammerodde was sold to Stena Line and chartered back to Danske Færger until Autumn 2018, where she entered service with Stena Line as Stena Vinga on the Gothenburg to Frederikshavn route.

 In 2020 she covered for the Stena Horizon which was released for cover on the Holyhead to Dublin route.
 On March 21 2021 she returned to serve the Gothenburg to Frederikshavn route and had the last service on March 26 2021.
 She serviced Travemünde and Liepāja for 4 months before switching to different routes every few months.
 From December 18 2022 to January 26 2023, she covered for Stena Danica whilst it was being refitted.
 On March 1 2023 she covered for Stena Germanica until March 17 2023.

-Charter to AML
+Charter to Intershipping

-On June 14 2023, she arrived in Algeciras for trials there and in Tanger Med.
-From June 23 2023, AML deployed her on a route from Algeciras to Tanger Med which lasted until mid-August 2023.
+In the summer of 2023, the Stena Vinga was chartered to Intershipping for services across the Strait of Gibraltar.

-Charter to DFDS
+DFDS

-On December 16 2024, following the decision by Jersey to appoint DFDS Seaways as their ferry operator they announced they would charter the Stena Vinga.
-In early March 2025, she travelled to Portsmouth for trials.
-On March 18 2025, she travelled to St Helier Harbour to complete berthing trials.
-From March 28 2025, she is now operating services between Portsmouth and Jersey.
+On 16 December 2024, following the decision by the Government of Jersey to appoint DFDS Seaways as its ferry operator DFDS announced it would charter the Stena Vinga.
+In early March 2025, she sailed to Portsmouth for trials.
+On 18 March 2025, she was trialed in St Helier Harbour.
+She entered service for DFDS 10 days later between Portsmouth and Jersey.

+On 5 May 2026, it was announced that DFDS would purchase the Stena Vinga, with plans to both rename and re-flag her.
+DFDS announced in June 2026 that the naming of the vessel would come as the result of a public vote, from a shortlist drawn up from public suggestions.
+In July, the winning name was announced as Corbière Seaways.